peaster/blitz/README.md

 If you choose to not use Homebrew or are on a Linux machine, download the release files and move `blit` to a directory where you normally execute scripts from (i.e. `/usr/local/bin`).

 ## Using the Installer
-From the directory you typically install Brightspot projects in, run `bsp-install` and follow the prompts.
+From the directory you typically install Brightspot projects in, run `blit` and follow the prompts.
 The script will download and configure all necessary resources.